 In MAC BETH, Macbeth, Lady Macbeth, Banquo and Macduff are still leading and supporting parts, but of Macbeth as play-within-the-play.
 This gives them immense freedom as actors.
 They can be amused by the play’s violence and philosophical seriousness, puzzle over obscure lines, abjure dwelling upon the depths of things.
 This quality of being both in and out of role is strongest in Isabelle Fuhrman’s Macbeth; it’s a game to her, one whose stakes she can’t imagine.
 Ayana Workman gives Banquo, one of the great sidekicks of world drama, an agency rarely seen in him.
 Macduff, Macbeth’s ironic nemesis, couldn’t be better served than by Lily Santiago, who perfectly mouths the final shocker.
 And Ismenia Mendes, an elegant naturalizer of the verse, is so persuasive as Lady Macbeth as to make one forget the schoolgirl frame.
 This is no flaw, but essential to MAC BETH’s dynamism, the physics of the stage in action.

 Erica Schmidt, the director and adapter, has conjured something perfect to itself.
 MAC BETH gives us Macbeth itself, if we want it.
 The text is no more trimmed or altered than it might be in a “straight” production; there is barely a word not in the original.
 But inset in a frame of our own time, it is tellingly strange, there-and-then a weird sister to here-and-now.

-MAC BETH plays through June 9 at the Lucille Lortel Theatre.
+MAC BETH played at the Lucille Lortel Theatre.
+The original production is being streamed online May 16-29, 2022.
 Click here for tickets and information.
 Photo: Carol Rosegg.